-Tanushree (Tanu) Mitra is an assistant professor of computer science.
+Tanushree (Tanu) Mitra is assistant professor in the Department of Computer Science.
 She joined Virginia Tech in 2017 after earning a Ph.D. in computer science from the Georgia Institute of Technology where the GVU Center named her a Foley Scholar, the highest award for student excellence in research contributions to computing.

 She was an IBM Ph.D.
 Fellowship recipient in 2016 and selected to attend the Consortium for the Science of Socio-Technical Systems, a National Science Foundation-funded workshop for promising junior investigators.